justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code provides more clarity as it clearly suggests what the object is about.

 ### Tip #19
 👍 Do organize namespaces with a clearly defined structure.
-Generally namespaces should reflect the folder hierarchy within a project.
-Take a look at the followinng example:
+Generally, namespaces should reflect the folder hierarchy within a project.
+Take a look at the following example:
 ```
 namespace ProjectName.App.Web
 namespace ProjectName.Services.Common